MystenLabs/fastcrypto/README.md

 # fastcrypto
-Common cryptographic library used in softwares at Mysten Labs.
+Common cryptographic library used in software at Mysten Labs.

 This crate contains:
 - useful traits that should be implemented by concrete types that represent digital cryptographic